vascorsd/archlinux-packages/README.md

 **Jvm prebuild binaries / classes / released** on maven or wtv and being wrapped in a launcher using coursier follow the pattern "tool-jvm-bin".

-In order for coexisting packages on the system, all the jvm prebuilt stuff installs their binaries with the prefix "-jvm".
-For example, coursier from the "coursier-bin" is installed in the system as "coursier" and the coursier form "coursier-jvm" is installed as "coursier-jvm".
+In order for coexisting packages on the system, all the jvm stuff installs their binaries with the prefix "-jvm".
+For example, coursier from the "coursier-bin" is installed in the system as "coursier" and the coursier from "coursier-jvm" is installed as "coursier-jvm".

 Because of this both the packaged don't conflict with each other.